jakedacatman/merlin/README.md

 2. `cd donniebot/src`
 3. `dotnet build`

-if the packages do not install do `dotnet add package --prerelease <packagename>`
+if the packages do not install do `dotnet add package --prerelease <packagename>` in `donniebot/src`

 you need libsodium, ffmpeg, and opus installed; in Arch you can run `sudo pacman -S libopus libsodium ffmpeg` to install them all